IHE/ITI.PCF/input/pagecontent/volume-1.md

 1. The overarching policy that the patient and organization have agreed upon.
 Where there are a defined set of behavior defined overarching policies as defined in the Implicit Option.
 2. The timeframe for which the consent applies.
 Enabling consents that have a time limit.
 3. Who is permitted/denied: This may be a device, relatedPerson, Practitioner, or Organization.
 This parameter enables the naming of agents that should be allowed access or denied access.
 This presumes that the identified agent is appropriately identified (provisioned) and authorized to make the request; typically through some application authorization and role-based-access-control.
 The user identity is mapped to a FHIR agent type Resource using the agent type Resource `.identifier` element (e.g. Practitioner.identifier would hold the user id).
 4. Purpose of use permitted/denied: There are a number of PurposeOfUse that are available to be explicably identified as an authorized purposeOfUse or denied purposeOfuse.
 This presumes that the requesting user has the authorization to request for the requested purposeOfUse.
-That is to say that the Consent Authorization Server is not determining if the user/client is authorized to make the purposeOfUse declaration, this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, Operations, and Break-Glass.
+That is to say that the Consent Authorization Server is not determining if the user/client is authorized to make the purposeOfUse declaration, this must be previously decided by the security context (see cascaded oAuth) --  Treatment, Payment, and Operations.

 #### 53.4.2.6 Intermediate Consent Contents